 BOOKS by Monsterwax

 If you like Monsterwax cards, you should also enjoy Monsterwax books!
-Check out our unique titles.
-(And preview our our latest release!)
+Check our unique titles.
+(And preview our next release!)

 Urban Legends/Shock Stories Reviews!